 A few things to consider when choosing a US bank, besides safety:

-Many new nomads don’t bother to do research on the most international-friendly and secure banks before leaving the country and end up suffering the consequences sooner or later.
+Many new nomads don’t bother to do research on the most internationally-friendly and secure banks before leaving the country and end up suffering the consequences sooner or later.

 The Five Safest Banks in the US

-US Bancorp is the parent company of US Bank, the 5th largest bank in the US, with $462 billion in assets.
-In Kiplinger’s 2017 of list of the best banks in the US, US Bank tied for first place with Canadian-owned TD Bank.
-US Bank has 3,238 branches, mostly located in the Midwest.
-There are also 666 branches in California.
+US Bancorp is the parent company of US Bank, the 5th largest bank in the US, with $670 billion in assets.
+With its HQ in Minneapolis, the bank mostly operates in the West and Midwest, with 3,238 branches.
+It also has a somewhat scary 666 branches in California.